JaysonGCS/atomic-state-canvas/README.md

 ## Roadmap
 - [ ] Support more state management libraries such as [Jotai](https://jotai.org/)
-- [ ] Add support for more features in JSON Canvas such as color indicator
+- [ ] Add support for more features in JSON Canvas such as grouping
 - [ ] Better documentation
 - [ ] More comprehensive unit tests
-- [ ] Improve performance and scalability